 Each faculty has its own list or ‘programme’ of GTEs which students of that faculty can register for annually.
 Faculty GTE programmes consist of a selection of the Faculty’s own discipline-specific modules and in some cases discipline-specific elements from other DCU faculties.
 Further information on GTE registration is available from the 'Graduate Research Guide'.

 1. Agree your GTE module choices with your supervisor - this is mandatory.
-The options available to you are on the pre-registration forms below.
+The options available to you are on the pre-registration forms below (except for DCU Business School and DCU Institute of Education).

 2. Complete the pre-registration form indicating your module choices.
+Students from the DCU Business School and the DCU Institute of Education do not need to pre-register for modules.
 Login with your DCU account details when completing this form.

 3. Register for your chosen GTE modules during the DCU registration process (with Registry)